iyioon/iyioon-notes/docs/Year 1 Semester 2/CS2100/Notes/20 Pipelining.md

 - However if the register involved in the comparison is produced by preceding instruction, There is a additional delay (stall).
 [PDF](Lect21_Pipelining2_full.pdf#page=37%7CPDF)
 - The problem is worse with load followed by branch.
 [PDF](Lect21_Pipelining2_full.pdf#page=38%7CPDF)

+> [!warning] Important
+> For branch instruction, when there is a dependency between the previous instruction, there is delay as the data has to be forwarded to the ID stage unlike other instructions.[PDF](Lect21_Pipelining2_full.pdf#page=43%7CPDF).
 ## Branch Prediction

 > [PDF](Lect21_Pipelining2_full.pdf#page=39)